cedricbonhomme/newspipe/README.rst

 ========

 * can be deployed on Heroku or on a traditional server;
-* HTTP proxy support;
+* data liberation: export/import all your account with a JSON file;
-* feeds batch import with OPML files;
+* export/import feeds with OPML files;
-* export all your feeds to OPML;
+* export articles to HTML;
 * e-mail notification;
-* export articles to HTML;
 * favorite articles;
+* detection of inactive feeds;
-* share articles with Google +, Pinboard and reddit.
+* share articles with Google +, Pinboard and reddit;
+* HTTP proxy support.

 Usage